-- Scheduling and coordination consultation with the authorised parties for the timetabling process takes place at the Allocation Table. - 2 The identified conflict situation is communicated to all applicants involved.87 - The applicants involved are invited for further consultation on the situation, possibly on the basis 3 of a coordination proposal by ProRail. - All applicants involved are invited to submit proposals for solution. - Solutions must fit within the usability of the railway infrastructure, taking into consideration planning norms, Local particulars Donna and user restrictions such as noise, rail safety and transfer safety. - The objective is to find solutions in which (taking process rule 5 into account) the capacity request is granted as much as possible, the commercial and operational relationship within the requested capacity is disrupted as little as possible, and the economic consequences of deviations from the requested capacity are as limited as possible.
-The statutory priority rules need not yet be applied in seeking solutions. - The border-crossing times agreed upon with the context of RNE are maintained.
-If a deviation is necessary, a new border time is agreed with the infrastructure manager concerned and offered to the railway undertaking. - The proposals presented by ProRail are compatible with the timetable measures as included in capacity enhancement plans.
+- 2 The identified conflict situation is communicated to all applicants involved.87 - 3 The applicants involved are invited for further consultation on the situation, possibly on the basis of a coordination proposal by ProRail. - 4 All applicants involved are invited to submit proposals for solution. - 5 Solutions must fit within the usability of the railway infrastructure, taking into consideration planning norms, Local particulars Donna and user restrictions such as noise, rail safety and transfer safety. - The objective is to find solutions in which (taking process rule 5 into account) the capacity request is granted as much as possible, the commercial and operational relationship within the requested capacity is disrupted as little as possible, and the economic consequences of deviations from the requested capacity are as limited as possible.
+The statutory priority rules need not yet be applied in seeking solutions. - 7 The border-crossing times agreed upon with the context of RNE are maintained.
+If a deviation is necessary, a new border time is agreed with the infrastructure manager concerned and offered to the railway undertaking. - 8 The proposals presented by ProRail are compatible with the timetable measures as included in capacity enhancement plans.